ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 `sudo do-release-upgrade`

 * Follow the prompts.
 If you receive a prompt regarding xscreensaver, select OK.
 You may receive prompts regarding files that have changed like the following:
-/etc/sudoers
+  * /etc/sudoers `Y`
-/etc/apache2/mods-available/ssl.conf
+  * /etc/apache2/mods-available/ssl.conf  `Y`
-/etc/apache2/apache2.conf
+  * /etc/apache2/apache2.conf  `Y`
-/etc/apache2/ports.conf
+  * /etc/apache2/ports.conf  `Y`
+  * /etc/syslog-ng/syslog-ng.conf  `N`
-/etc/php5/apache2/php.ini
+  * /etc/php5/apache2/php.ini  `Y`
-/etc/xdg/xdg-xubuntu/menus/xfce-applications.menu
+  * /etc/xdg/xdg-xubuntu/menus/xfce-applications.menu  `Y`

-These are files that Security Onion modifies and you may receive prompts for additional files that you have modified.
-The safest option for each of these is to choose to install the package maintainer’s version.
-This will back up the existing file in case you need to review it later for any custom modifications you had made.
+These are files that Security Onion modifies, and you may receive prompts for additional files that you have modified.
+The safest option for each of these is to choose to install the package maintainer’s version (`Y`, where applicable), with the exception of the prompt in regard to syslog-ng.conf.
+Choosing the installation of the package maintainer's version will back up the existing file in case you need to review it later for any custom modifications you had made.

+* **IMPORTANT!** If you receive a prompt regarding syslog-ng.conf, press `N` to keep your currently-installed version.

-* When prompted to restart, press Y to continue.
+* When prompted to restart, press `Y` to continue.
 * If running in a VM, perform a snapshot.

 #### ADD BACK SECURITY ONION PACKAGES